Cats and COVID-19

 Answers to common questions on COVID-19 and cats:

-ABCD emphasises that there is currently no evidence that cats transmit SARS-CoV-2 to humans.
+ABCD emphasises that currently no transmission event from cats to humans has been reported.
 Pet owners should always maintain good hygiene practices and under no circumstances should they abandon their pets.

 Upon a joint initiative of veterinary clinicians, scientists and an industry sponsor, the Advisory Board on Cat Diseases (ABCD) has been constituted.
 In 2005, ABCD held its first meeting in Lyon, France.
 Its objectives are to communicate scientific developments in feline infectious diseases, to establish a rational base for vaccine use and for disease prevention and control in the cat and to publish its conclusions for the companion animal practitioners’ scene.
 It is achieving this goal by organizing conventions, at which specific issues are scheduled, discussed and agreed upon.
 The objective is to define a code of practice that reflects the present state of knowledge on infectious diseases of the cat.